govau/service-manual/content/service-design-delivery-process/beta-stage/releasing.md

 Your research should look at the most appropriate way to host the new public beta service.
 This might be a new subdomain, sub-directory or a domain name.

-You will need to apply for a new domain name through the [gov.au domain name administration system](https://www.domainname.gov.au/).
+Apply for a new domain name through the [gov.au Domain Administration System](https://www.domainname.gov.au/).

 ### [2]Private beta